Specialised tool · AI generative fill

 The honest limits

-Generative fill means pixel drift everywhere
+Generative fill means slight drift everywhere

 Faces behind stickers will look 'like a face' not THE face